vmware-tanzu/community-edition/addons/packages/app-toolkit/0.1.0/README.md

     * `REGISTRY_URL` is a valid OCI registry to store kpack images.
 For DockerHub this would be `https://index.docker.io/v1/`
     * `REGISTRY_USERNAME` and `REGISTRY_PASSWORD` are the credentials for the specified registry.
     * `REGISTRY_TAG` is the path to the container repository where kpack build artifacts are stored.
 For DockerHub, it is username/tag, e.g. csamp/builder
-    * `REGISTRY_PREFIX` is prefix for your images as they reside on the registry.
+    * `REGISTRY_PREFIX` is the prefix for your images as they reside on the registry.
 For DockerHub, it is the username followed by a trailing slash, e.g. csamp/

 1. Use `ytt` to insert the values from the above `supplychain-example-values.yaml` into the Kuberentes resource definitions below.
 You can inspect the files and see where